Michieljoris/bb-server/README.md

 [http-server](https://github.com/nodeapps/http-server), the basic
 server I've forgotten where it came from.

-I've adapted it here and there to suit my purposes which is a quick and dirty node html server.
+I've adapted it here and there to suit my purposes which is to have a quick and dirty node html server.
 You can have this server forward requests to a couchdb server, which is handy because now you can interface with a couchdb that's from a different origin than your website/app.